Difference-in-Differences Estimation with Spatial Spillovers

 In the world of no spillovers, that is $h_i(\vec{D}) = \vec{0}$ for all individuals, potential outcomes would return to only depending on own-treatment status.\footnote{For example, $h_i(\vec{D})$ could be an indicator for being within a certain distance of a treated unit.
 Additionally, exposure could be defined as a spatial decay function where exposure is declining in the distance of treated units.}

-The identification results of this paper do not require parameterization of the exposure mapping.
-However, to help better understand the exposure mapping, I give three examples that are commonly used in the literature.

-\begin{example} $h_i(\vec{D})$ can be an indicator variable that equals one only if there is a treated unit within $\bar{d}$ miles of unit $i$.\footnote{Similarly, a dummy for counties that share contiguous borders is commonly used.} Let $d(i,j)$ be a distance measure that is the distance between unit $i$ and $j$.
-In this case This exposure mapping is a realistic specification when it is assumed that spillover effects do not decay over distance until $\bar{d}$ and the intensity of spillovers does not depend on the number of neighboring units treated.
-For example, this exposure mapping likely applies in the context of new library creation \citep{Berkes_Nencka_2020}.
-In this case, the distance $\bar{d}$ would be the maximum distance people would travel to a nearby library.
-The benefits of access to a neighboring town library do not depend on whether people can access 1 or more nearby libraries, so the binary exposure mapping is a good approximation to spillovers in this context. \end{example}

-\begin{example} Second, $h_i(\vec{D})$ can be a function that equals the number of units treated within distance $\bar{d}$, i.e. This exposure mapping is no longer binary, so the intensity of spillovers is additive in the number of nearby units treated.
-In the context of wholesale store openings, this exposure mapping captures the additive nature of agglomeration economies.
-As more nearby counties receive new stores, the force of agglomeration and therefore the spillover effect increases (e.g. \citet{Basker_2005}). \end{example}